josekun13/Becker-test-version/README.md

 *Inverted pendulum on two wheels*

-The inverted pendulum is the simplest version of an dynamically stable robot.
+The inverted pendulum is the simplest version of a dynamically stable robot.

 The operation of Becker consist in an IMU that measure the inclination